disastrpc-zz/asymmetric_cipher/README.md

 # Public Key Cipher
 ## Python Implementation by Jared Freed

-This is a basic implementation of an asymmetric cipher, able to generate keys of a provided lenght, encrypt and decrypt messages.
+This is a basic implementation of an asymmetric cipher, able to generate keys of a provided lenght, as well as encrypt and decrypt messages.

+Note: While it is mathematically impossible to derive any of the keys without the other, the nature of pseudo-random number generation makes this unsafe for real world applications.

 ## Key generator
 ```